ai-gitfix/realtor-app/README.md

 ## Test

 There are test cases written in home.service.spec.ts and home.controller.spec.ts.
-You can run and test these
+You can run and test these.

 ```bash
 # unit tests